-- "Molded, Prosser": Prosser-molded beads are similar in manufacture to Prossermolded ceramic buttons.
+"Molded, Prosser": Prosser-molded beads are similar in manufacture to Prosser-molded ceramic buttons.
 Two types have been recorded.
 As Karklins describes: "One is spherical with a broad, raised band about the equator; the other is in the form of a short cylinder.
 On both, one end is rounded and smooth, while the other is flat and rough or pebbled.
 The perforation tapers toward the rounded end" (1985:104).
 Material is Porcelain.
-Date Range: post 1840 - "Wound": Wound beads were made by winding a melted rod or strand of glass around a metal mandrel.
-After cooling, the beads were stripped from the mandrel.
+Date Range: post 1840 mandrel.
 Wound beads were often decorated with inlays or appliqués, or pressed to impart a design or uniform shape.
 The surface of a wound bead usually exhibits swirl marks around the bead's axis.